Territorial evolution of the Ottoman Empire: 1798

-Led by Napoleon Bonaparte in 1798 France invaded Egypt but forced to leave in defeat by 1800.
+Led by Napoleon Bonaparte in 1798, France invaded Egypt, but was forced to leave in defeat by 1800.

 1801

 The Turks struggle to hold onto Egypt against a civil war between the Albanians, Mamelukes, and Turks.

 1812

-The Treaty of Bucharest between the Ottoman Empire and the Russian Empire, was signed on May 28, 1812 in Bucharest at the end of the Russo-Turkish War, 1806-1812.
+The Treaty of Bucharest between the Ottoman Empire and the Russian Empire, was signed on May 28, 1812, in Bucharest at the end of the Russo-Turkish War, 1806–1812.
 Under its terms, the Prut River became the border between the two empires, thus leaving Bessarabia under Russian rule.
 Also, Russia obtained trading rights on the Danube.
 A truce was signed with the rebelling Serbs and autonomy given to Serbia.
 The treaty, signed by the Russian commander Mikhail Kutuzov, was ratified by Alexander I of Russia just one day before Napoleon launched his invasion of Russia.